 The Focus comes with all the safety kit you expect, such as stability control and whole bunch of airbags, along with a few bits you might not expect.
 For instance, all trims have tyre pressure monitoring as standard, along with MyKey, which allows you to impose various safety settings (such as maximum speed and maximum radio volume) when your kids borrow the car.
 The highest-end versions also have autonomous braking systems and a parking feature that’ll steer you in and out of parallel spaces, and into a perpendicular space.
 This version of the Ford Focus hasn’t yet been crash tested by Euro NCAP, but we expect it to perform well when it is.

 The Focus provides enough kit as standard, but doesn’t go the extra mile.
-The entry-level Studio trim includes air-conditioning, remote locking, electric front windows, and a stereo with USB port and audio controls on the steering wheel, while Style trim adds a DAB radio and a Bluetooth phone connection.
-Zetec trim adds a heated windscreen, alloys, and foglamps, while Zetec S adds sportier design touches and a lowered suspension.
-Titanium cars have the upgraded touch-screen infotainment system, automatic lights and wipers, rear parking sensors, cruise control and keyless entry, while Titanium X provides LED lights front and back, part-leather upholstery and seats that are both powered and heated.
+The entry-level Style trim includes air-conditioning, remote locking, electric front windows, and a stereo with USB ports, a DAB radio and a Bluetooth phone connection.
+Zetec trim adds a heated windscreen, a touch-screen infotainment system and sports seats, while ST-Line adds sportier design touches and a sports suspension.
+Titanium cars have automatic lights and wipers, rear parking sensors, climate control, cruise control and keyless entry, while Titanium X provides LED lights front and back, part-leather upholstery and seats that are both powered and heated.
 At the top of the range, the ST hot hatch comes in three trim levels, all with Recaro sports seats, DAB radio and Bluetooth.
-ST-2 adds climate control, part-leather upholstery and LED lights, while ST-3 brings a touch-screen infotainment system, xenon headlights, cruise control and rear parking sensors.
+ST-2 adds climate control, part-leather upholstery, LED lights and a touch-screen infotainment system, while ST-3 brings xenon headlights, cruise control and rear parking sensors.

 The Focus is one of the most enjoyable cars of its type to drive, and for some drivers that’ll be enough.
 For most, though, practicality, quality and affordability will play and even bigger part in the decision, and thankfully, the Focus holds its own here as well.